petros-d/docs/cloud/cli-reference/astrocloud-dev-ps.md

 ## Description

-List the names of locally running Airflow containers.
+List all running Docker containers for your local Airflow environment.
+This command can only be used in a project directory and works similarly to `docker ps`.
 ## Usage

 ```sh